 In preparation for the 2019 Ashes series, Anderson became a key part of Lancashire’s Specsavers County Championship side in the early season.
 Ripping through all of Division Two’s batting orders, he took 30 wickets in just six matches at an average of less than ten per wicket.
 He also played a key role in the run to the Royal London One-Day Cup semi-final.

 After sustaining an injury against Durham at Sedbergh, he faced a race against time to be fit or the Ashes and was eventually ruled out of the series following the first Test.
-In the winter, he surpassed Sir Ian Botham’s five-wicket haul record in the second Test against South Africa.
+In the winter, he surpassed Sir Ian Botham’s five-wicket haul record in the second Test against South Africa, before going on to break the 600 barrier later that summer.